asayed18/Colio-App/README.md

 6. the {Announcement, Quizes} components template is fetching data from 2 services which act as child components
     * a real service that call the endpoint http://test.coligolms.com/api/(Entity) to fetch data with defining the Entity for each component {announcement, quiz}
     * a fake service that fetch the data seprately from a local file FakeData.js and map it to the component
-7. the axios package service is used as an http request package and call it through a separated logic file Api.js that conatin the main http functions {getOne(id), getAll(), create(), update(id), patch(id), delete(id) }. the API Url is defined first then defined next the endpoint to be parsed
+7. the axios package service is used as an http request package and call it through a separated logic file Api.js that conatin the main http functions {getOne(id), getAll(), create(), update(id), patch(id), delete(id) }. the API Url is defined first then next the endpoint to be parsed is defined through function createEntity
 8. the expand function (All button) in the {Announcement, Quizes} components is handled as a state in the componet that is passed to the child component (the real service) through a props that will be updated in the func. componentWillReceiveProps then fetch first few objects or all the objects from the endpoint.
-9. json server is used for development as a test to the real service
+9. json server package is used for development as a test to the real service
 10. most of the developed code in the App directory and the other directories and files are related to the boilerplate.

 ### Next Updates:
-1. updating soeme component with redux and redux-saga
+1. updating some component with redux and redux-saga
 2. Updating NavBar to get data from User profile when connecting to the BE.
 3. building other components for the routes in the SideBar {GradeBook, Performance, Courses, etc . . }